bo-kol/eh5iot-semester-project/README.md

 - **https://www.elprisenligenu.dk/elpris-api** claims to provide the currently known Danish power prices free of charge with no strings attached.
 This makes it a prime candidate for an API to get power prices from.

 ## Current goals
-- Get the Argon to acquire power price data.
+- (COMPLETE) Get the Argon to acquire power price data.
 - Get the Argon to sort power price data in ascending order based on price, then mark the hours with the lowest _n_ prices.